 Students’ feelings of connectedness refer to students’ sense of belonging at school, which is fostered through relationships with other students and staff that are respectful, trusting, supportive, and caring.
-Connectedness, particularly between students and teachers, has been significantly related to engagement and academic outcomes, including school attendance, grade point average (GPA), rate of suspension, and test scores.
+Research shows that connectedness, particularly between students and teachers, related significantly to engagement and academic outcomes, including school attendance, grade point average (GPA), rate of suspension, and test scores.
 Students consistently report feeling more motivated and more confident in completing their schoolwork when they feel that their teachers care about and support them.

-Conversely, students who fail several courses or drop out of high school often feel disconnected from their teachers and their academically engaged peers and demonstrate a lack of participation in school.
+Conversely, students who feel disconnected from their teachers and their academically engaged peers often fail several courses, drop out of high school often, or demonstrate a lack of participation in school.
 Nearly half the dropouts surveyed in a national poll said the main reason they left school was because classes were not interesting.
+Almost seventy percent of students surveyed cited not feeling motivated to work hard, and that low expectations held by adults in schools, along with low academic standards, discouraged them from working hard.

 Akey, T. M. (2006).
 School context, student attitudes and behavior, and academic achievement: An exploratory analysis: MDRC.